PATIENT SELECTION, COUNSELING, AND PREOPERATIVE CONSIDERATIONS

 Method popularized at Parkland Memorial Hospital

 Since 1972, when US federal courts removed legal restrictions limiting the use of tubal sterilization for nonmedical reasons it has become the second most commonly used method of contraception in the US.
-The increase in prevalence of permanent surgical sterilization among American women is due to many factors, including advances in laparoscopic techniques.13, 15
+The increase in prevalence of permanent surgical sterilization among American women is due to many factors, including advances in laparoscopic and hysteroscopic techniques.
+Globally, surgical sterilization is the most commonly used method of contraception.
+An estimated 180 million women rely solely on tubal sterilization to prevent pregnancy.12

 THE POMEROY TECHNIQUE